User ID Tracking vs Logged In Custom Dimension

 How does MonsterInsights User ID Tracking Work?

-Instead of using the Google Analytics Client ID or App Instance ID, MonsterInsights uses the unique WordPress User ID of each individual user, so you can easily keep track of logged in users in your Google Analytics reports.
+Instead of using the Google Analytics App Instance ID, MonsterInsights uses the unique WordPress User ID of each individual user, so you can easily keep track of logged in users in your Google Analytics reports.

 To find the WordPress User ID of your users, just go to your WordPress dashboard and click on Users » All Users.